jirac/jirac/README.md

  1. git clone ... ;)
  1. cd /path/to/clone
- 1. ./jirac.sh
+ 1. ./jirac

-If you want to use `jirac.sh` from anywhere, make sure to export `/path/to/clone` into your PATH (`~/.bashrc`, `~/.zshrc`...).
+If you want to use `jirac` from anywhere, make sure to export `/path/to/clone` into your PATH (`~/.bashrc`, `~/.zshrc`...).

 Once launched, just answer a few questions.